Juan R. Castro, Esq. | Immigration Law Attorney | Se Habla Español

 • Blank background

-Como abogado en la comunidad, he tenido la oportunidad de conversar sobre diversos temas de inmigración con el Sr. Castro.
-Es un experto en leyes y temas de inmigración.
-No dude en contactarlo para sus necesidades de inmigración.
+Como colega abogado de la comunidad, he tenido la oportunidad de conversar con el Sr. Castro sobre diversos temas de inmigración.
+Posee amplios conocimientos y está al día en materia de derecho migratorio.
+No dude en contactarlo para cualquier asunto relacionado con inmigración.

 - George